pbw-Kevin/mdui-labs-page/README.md

 Planning to make an auto-gen component.

-Note: While using, you should edit some of the links in the files to match your own site.
+Note: While using, you should edit some of the guide messages or links in the files to match your own site.